Skip to main content

 #

-Frostbite’s GDC 2017 talk described a similar lambda-based declaration — setup lambda declares reads/writes, execute lambda records GPU commands.
+Frostbite’s GDC 2017 talk described a similar split: a setup lambda declares reads and writes, and an execute lambda records GPU commands.
 The exact current implementation isn’t public.

 #